Anikat31/Anikat31.github.io/index.md

 # Hello — I’m **Anikat Kankaria**

-I am a researcher at Internation Center for Theoritical Sciences- TIFR, Bengaluru.
+I am a researcher at Internation Center for Theoritical Sciences - Tata Institure of Fundamental Research (ICTS-TIFR), Bengaluru.
 I am currently working working with [Samriddhi Sankar Ray](https://www.icts.res.in/people/samriddhi-sankar-ray).

 ## Research Interests
+My research interests lie in far-from-equilibrium phenomena, especially turbulence.
+I am also deeply interested in dynamical systems and broader areas of non-equilibrium physics, including eco-evolutionary dynamics, complex networks, stochastic modeling, random walks, and the mathematical structure of turbulent flows.
+I enjoy exploring how these ideas connect across disciplines—from physics to ecology to finance.